 Simply put, what’s missing from a named peril policy is whatever you don’t specifically include.
 Sit down with your insurance agent and talk about what kinds of incidents you could be at risk for.

 There is some crazy stuff out there that you might never think to name in your policy, but your agent will be able to help you.

 For example, if you live in a rural area, a wild animal could get inside while you’re gone and trash your house.
 You’ll be responsible for the damages if you don’t name “wild animal invasion” on your policy.
 Well, that’s not exactly what they call it but you’ll probably remember it better this way.
 Insurance words can be a little boring and confusing.
 Ha!
 However, if your residence is more urban, that’s probably not something you have to worry about… or do you?
 I have seen deer run through glass doors in the middle of an Austin suburb so these days I think anything could happen.

 Don’t forget that pipe burst we mentioned earlier too.
 I mean no one wants to come to home to waterlogged wood floors just to find out it’s not covered.
 Yikes!

 So is a named peril policy or an open peril policy the right fit for you?
 Which policy is best largely depends upon your situation.
 At the end of the day, some coverage is better than no coverage but you should get the most coverage that you can afford to properly protect your assets.
 The best way to decide is to talk to an unbiased independent insurance agent who can advise you individually.

-To talk to an agent and start getting quotes, feel free to contact us today!
+To talk to one of our friendly customer service agents and start getting quotes, contact us here or call/text us at (281) 487-9686 today!